-The lake wasn’t really that far from our front garden.
-Iif you climbed out onto the little concrete porch above our front door, or if you got up onto our garage roof, you could see its silver surface, and if you stood right by the army camp’s chain-link fence with your best catapult and a good pebble, you could shoot right up to the trees growing around its banks.
+The lake really wasn’t that far from our front garden.
+If you climbed out onto the concrete porch above our front door or, better, if you got up onto our garage roof you could see its silver surface through the trees and if you stood right up by the army camp’s chain-link fence with your best catapult and a good pebble, you could shoot right up into the lake.

-On one side of Dead Man’s Lake there was a steep path that you could take all the way up to the Shinfield Road, where the cars flew past on their way between Reading and Wokingham.
-Sometimes my firend and I would take that path on the way to a long private avenue where we could zigzag in and out of the trees and collect the sweet chestnuts in season.
-And on the way back my friends would often suggest that we leave the path and go over to Dead Man’s Lake ... but I would always retort “Boring!” -- as if I had been there far too many times before.
-I'd suggest that we go to the Rec instead, or anything that didn’t involve going near Dead Man’s Lake.
+On the righthand side of the lake there was a steep path that you could take all the way up to the Shinfield Road where the cars whizzed past on their way between Reading and Wokingham.
+Sometimes my frends and I would take that path on the way to a long private avenue where we could zigzag in and out of the trees and collect the sweet chestnuts in season.
+And on the way back my friends would often suggest that we leave the path and go over to the lake ... but I would always retort “Boring!” -- as if I had been there far too many times before.
+I'd suggest that we go to the Rec instead or anything that didn’t involve going near the lake.

-My friend Andy Allen said that Horsefield went there on a regular basis, and if he happened across you while you were there he would throw you in to the lake.
+My friend Andy Allen said that Horsefield went there on a regular basis, and if he happened across you while you were there he would throw you in the water.
 Andy said that Horsefield threw the girls in too.
-If he was there and you were there that was good enough for him, he didn’t discriminate.
-Sometimes Horsefield went to the lake with his mates, and then you would be real trouble because, if Horsefield didn’t throw you in, he would certainly encourage his mates to do so instead.
+He didn’t discriminate.
+Sometimes Horsefield went to the lake with his mates and then you could be in real trouble because if Horsefield didn’t throw you in he would certainly encourage his mates to do so instead.

-I remember coming home one day, muddy from somewhere, perhaps from rolling around in the dirt at the Rec, and my Mum said she was sure I had been to the lake, even though I promised her on the edge of tears that I had done no such thing.
+I remember coming home one day, muddy from somewhere, and my Mum got mad because she was sure I had been to the lake, even though I promised her on the edge of tears that I had done no such thing.

 “You know you are not allowed there,” she said.
 “If they catch you in the camp there will be severe consequences.
 And that lake is very, very, very dangerous”